 It was only after I moved into a quiet space I realized just how much that sound had been driving me crazy.
 Once I had the peace and quiet, it was like a physical weight lifted off me; a bit like how I’ve felt this year in Second Life after some changes altered my inworld experience.

-When I first wrote this article up, I was only going to list all the positives that came from this personal change, because I don’t want to put myself in a vulnerable position.
-(There, I admit it!)
+When I first wrote this article up, I was only going to list all the positives that came from this personal change.
 However, I need to keep it real, or there’s no point in writing.
-Yes, the change really did feel like a weight was lifted from my shoulders, but another part of me felt hurt and even angry.
+Yes, the change really did feel like a weight was lifted from my shoulders, but another part of me felt angry.
 If I went into why, it would take over this post, and this isn’t a drama site.
 I just want to be transparent, and it would be dishonest to pretend I’m always blissfully happy.

 Something ironic.
 I started writing about changes a couple of days ago since I often work on Moonletters in advance, but before I could publish (I deleted a lot of what I first wrote), my friend Seren blogged about changes.

 “This particular time in SL seems to be one of change for me and those I associate with,” she wrote in a post called Reboot.
 “I’ve seen friends completely ‘rebrand’ themselves, ditching a path they’ve embraced for years in favour of a new approach; one which they now find themselves relating more strongly to, and brings them back in touch with what feels right to them.”

-I’m going to take a guess that I’m one she’s talking about.
-Seren is one of my closest friends, and we’ve been living by each other at the Penny Lane sim coming up to 11 years now.
-Second Life has been changing, and while some have gone out of our lives, Seren and I are still traveling the virtual path as friends.
+I’m going to take a guess that she’s talking about me.
+Seren is my best friend, and we’ve been living beside each other at the Penny Lane sim since 2010.
+Second Life has been changing, and while some have gone out of our lives, Seren and I are still traveling the virtual path together.